wp-plugins/slidedeck2/readme.txt

 == Changelog ==
+= 2.1.20121212 =
+* Updated references in activation routine to fix free to paid upgrade identification if free plugin was still activated
+* Help us make SlideDeck 2 better!
+Added optional anonymous usage statistics opt-in.
+* Improved the asset load order of SlideDecks
+* Fixed an issue with video IDs containing double underscores and how they were handled
+* Fixed an issue in the core JavaScript library that affected transparent decks and the fade transition (eg: Reporter)
+* Added content/description pull for Flickr feed source
+* Fixed a few notices/errors when deleting a SlideDeck embedded in the theme
+* Fixed an issue with Firefox versions 20 and higher
+* Avatars are no longer loaded in the HTML if the `Show Author Avatar` option is set to `Off`
+* Modified AJAX change lens method in SlideDeck interface to prevent regression bug

 = 2.1.20121115 =
 * Updated pathing for Ress js asset loading for better consitency across the board
 * Adding a filter for the shortcode attributes.